Conformal and Contact Kinetic Dynamics and Their Geometrization: Introduction

-This present work consists of three main sections, in which we propose novel geometries and kinetic theories generalizing the ones in the literature, along with an appendix.
+This present work consists of two main sections and a conclusion section, in which we propose novel geometries and kinetic theories generalizing the ones in the literature, along with an appendix.

 \textbf{Section \ref{Sec-Sym-Man}: Conformal Kinetic Dynamics.} Classical Hamiltonian vector fields on symplectic manifolds are divergence-free.
 This is one of the manifestations of reversibility.
 In \cite{mclachlan2001conformal}, Hamiltonian vector fields are generalized to conformal vector fields with constant divergences.
 In this work, our first goal is to present a kinetic equation of particles governed by conformal vector fields.
 This novel generalization will be done both on the dynamics of one-form section as well as the dynamics of density function (the link between these two realizations, on the other hand, will be established by a Poisson map in Appendix \ref{link-link}).
 We shall also provide a geometrical pathway from the particle motion to the motion of the continuum by means of geometrical operations such as complete lifts and vertical representatives.
+We note that, in this work, we are interested in the conformal Hamiltonian dynamics defined on the cotangent bundle which is the generic picture (see \cite{McLachlan2001}) of conformal framework.
+This choice enables us to employ Liouville vector field so that more explicit calculations.

 \textbf{Section \ref{Sec:kin-con}: Contact Kinetic Dynamics.} Even though contact manifolds are known as the odd-dimensional counterparts of symplectic manifolds, there exist some characteristic differences.
 In the contact framework, Hamiltonian flow preserves neither the Hamiltonian function nor the volume form.
 Our second goal is to provide the kinetic dynamics of a bunch of particles under contact Hamiltonian motion.
 So, dissipative motion on the particle level gives rise to dissipative motion on the level of density functions.